 The Dutch Caribbean Securities Exchange (DCSX) is an international Exchange for the listing and trading in both domestic- and international securities.

 In close cooperation with the authorities, it is assured to operate under a well functioning yet practical supervisory environment.
 The DCSX forms part of the international financial services sector of Curaçao that is well known with a longstanding reputation, dating back to the early 1930s.
 Having an extensive and broadly specialized professional financial services sector the launching of a securities exchange was a logic step in further enhancing the (local and) international financial services sector.
+Furthermore, the DCSX is an affiliate of the World Federation of Exchanges.

 At the DCSX we have developed listing rules for the issuer, tailored to the needs of the market.
-The emphasis lies on the disclosure of vital information in a cost and time efficient procedure that guides the issuer through the administrative process.
+The emphasis lies on the disclosure of vital information in a cost and time-efficient procedure that guides the issuer through the administrative process.
 The DCSX ensures transparency for the investor and guarantees visibility for the issuer at all times.
 The listing fees of DCSX are kept highly competitive.
 Our mission is to create prosperity by connecting investment opportunities to investors.

 Title: Acting Chairman (President) of the Board/General Board Member